Questions and Answers

 A:: The best thing to do is to visit the shop, and look through the artist portfolios.
 Each artist has their own style and specialities, so from there you can decide which artist best fits the style and type of tattoo you would like to get.
 We can also help you with making this decision if you like.

 To book an appointment, we do require a deposit at the time of booking to hold your spot.
-The deposit is usually $50-$100 depending on the tattoo you are looking to get.
+The deposit is usually $100, but could be more depending on the tattoo you are looking to get.
 This deposit will be applied to the cost of your tattoo, in the event of a multiple session tattoo, the deposit will be applied to the final session.
 In the event that you need to reschedule, you will need to contact us within a minimum of 48 hours prior to your appointment or your deposit will be forfeited.
 All deposits are non-refundable.

 Q:: It’s the day of my tattoo, is there anything I need to do before my appointment?